 - 1. ECG: normal or non-specific ST-segment/T-wave changes, or ST-segment depression of > 1 mm in two or more contiguous leads (inferior, septal, anterior, or lateral)

-- 2. Aspirin 324 mg PO

-- 3. Nitroglycerin 0.4 mg SL

-- A. Repeat 0.4 mg SL every 5 minutes until pain resolves

-- B. Hold for SBP < 100 mm Hg

-- C. EMT may administer to patients with a current prescription for nitroglycerin

-- 4. For patient unable to tolerate SL nitroglycerin, apply nitro paste to upper chest
+- 2. For patient unable to tolerate SL nitroglycerin, apply nitro paste to upper chest

 - A. SBP > 200 mm Hg: apply 2 inches

 - B. SBP 150 200 mm Hg: apply 1.5 inches

 - C. SBP 100 150 mm Hg: apply 1 inch

 - D. Hold/remove for SBP < 100 mm Hg

-- 5. Fentanyl (Sublimaze®) for pain control if pain persists following 2 doses of nitroglycerin
+- 3. Fentanyl (Sublimaze[®]) for pain control if pain persists following 2 doses of nitroglycerin

 - A. 1 2 mcg/kg IN (maximum 200 mcg)

 - B. 0.5 1 mcg/kg IV, IM (maximum 100 mcg)

 - C. May repeat x1 in 15 minutes as indicated (maximum 100 mcg any route)

-- 6. IVF resuscitation
+- 4. IVF resuscitation

 - A. Hemodynamically unstable: IVF wide open

 - B. Hemodynamically stable: TKO

-- 7. Ondansetron (Zofran®) for nausea and/or vomiting
+- 5. Ondansetron (Zofran®) for nausea and/or vomiting

 - A. Adults: 4 8 mg IV, IM, PO

-- 8. Advanced Airway management as indicated
+- 6. Advanced Airway management as indicated

-- B. Airway: Intubation Protocol
+- A. Airway: Intubation Protocol

-- C. Airway: BIAD Protocol
+- B. Airway: BIAD Protocol

-- 9. Ensure proper tube placement using capnometry, SpO2 and ventilate with 100% oxygen

-- Patients with suspected cardiac chest pain should have the 12-lead ECG performed immediately while on the scene - Any patient > of 30-years of age with chest pain or any patient with a recent history of cocaine or crack use with chest pain should be considered at risk for cardiac disease - > These patients should have a 12-lead ECG performed - Female, geriatric, and patients with diabetes with myocardial ischemia (or infarction) often present with atypical symptoms and not frank chest pain - Dyspnea, weakness/fatigue, jaw pain - Patients considered to have an Acute Coronary Syndrome should have aspirin and nitroglycerin administered immediately and transport performed expeditiously - Nitroglycerin is contraindicated for any patient who has taken sildenafil (Viagra®), tadalafil (Cialis®), or vardenafil (Levitra®) within the past 24 hours
+- Patients with suspected cardiac chest pain should have the 12-lead ECG performed immediately while on the scene - Any patient > of 30-years of age with chest pain or any patient with a recent history of cocaine or crack use with chest pain should be considered at risk for cardiac disease - > These patients should have a 12-lead ECG performed - Female, geriatric, and patients with diabetes with myocardial ischemia (or infarction) often present with atypical symptoms and not frank chest pain - Dyspnea, weakness/fatigue, jaw pain - Patients considered to have an Acute Coronary Syndrome should have aspirin and nitroglycerin administered immediately and transport performed expeditiously - Nitroglycerin is contraindicated for any patient who has taken sildenafil (Viagra[®]), tadalafil (Cialis[®]), or vardenafil (Levitra[®]) within the past 24 hours